tapxyh4ik/mantis-engine-plugin-api/README.md

 ## This repository includes: API of the engine and examples of plugins.

 # Tutorial
-1.
-`dotnet new classlib`
+1.`dotnet new classlib`
-2.
-Copy the engine library to the project folder.
+2.Copy the engine library to the project folder.
-3.
-Link the engine library and your plugin.
+3.Link the engine library and your plugin.
 4.
 Implement the Engine Plugin interface in the main class of your plugin.
 ```csharp